-BEAST develops an understanding of the physical, mental and emotional preparation that must take place to become a competitive basketball player.
+The BEAST methodology teaches the physical, mental and emotional preparation necessary to become a competitive basketball player.

 What gives athletes a better chance to make the high school team as a freshman: training or playing games?